odoo/documentation/content/developer/reference/frontend/javascript_reference.rst

 Client actions
 ==============

-The idea of a client action is a customized widget that is integrated in the web client interface, just like a *act_window_action*.
+The idea of a client action is a customized widget that is integrated into the web client interface, just like an *act_window_action*.
 This is useful when you need a component that is not closely linked to an existing view or a specific model.
 For example, the Discuss application is actually a client action.